 ANSWER: The good news – bankruptcy can help with credit card, medical debt and the repossessed vehicle.
 The bad news – if your income is above a set limit then you may not have a choice – chapter 13 may be your only bankruptcy option.
 More bad news – unfortunately as the law exists now, bankruptcy is not a option to deal with student loans if you have the ability to pay some or all of the loans over the next 20-25 years.

-Student loan debt currently stands at over 1.4 TRILLION dollars
+Student loan debt currently stands at over 1.75 TRILLION dollars as of 2022

 This is the next financial crisis and will affect many generations – inability to purchase a home or finance a new vehicle, along with challenges paying basic living expenses.

 Student loan defaults do not result in home foreclosures.
 They result in wage garnishments, seizure of tax refunds and the inability to buy a home or new car.